FR-translation-for-Stardew-Valley-Mods/predictivemods/PublicAccessTV/README.md

 This mod can be translated into any language supported by Stardew Valley.
 No translations are currently available, however.

 Your contribution would be welcome.
 Please see the [details on the wiki](https://stardewvalleywiki.com/Modding:Translations) for help.
-You can send me your work in an issue on GitLab or Nexus or by DM on Discord.
+You can send me your work in an issue [on GitLab](https://gitlab.com/kdau/predictivemods/-/issues), on Nexus<!-- TODO: PublicAccessTV Nexus issues link --> or by DM on Discord.

 ## Acknowledgments